Rhinoj0sa/rest_api_1/readme.md

 docker-compose up --build

+it is necessary to have docker and docker-compose installed in the machine. it is necessary to have the port 3000 available in the machine. also need to rename the .env.example file to .env

 ## The endpoints are:
 http://localhost:3000/message (POST) this endpoint receives a message and process it to send the notifications that are needed.
 The notifications are keep in the notifications table in the database.